5838 Route 5, Brocton, NY 14716

 A toilet facility is within view of parking but it is closed during the off season.
 It was locked in December and April during my recent visits.

 Leashed dogs are welcome on the trails.
-Please bring baggies and carry out your trash and any dog poo.
+I encourage vistors to bring baggies and carry out trash and any dog poo.
 There is a dog poo trash bin near the exit of the parking lot.

 No gnats or mosquitos at this time of year.